As daylight shrinks, US heads into peak deer collision season

 The Ohio Department of Natural Resources said deer get into chases during the mating process, leading to their unpredictable movements and ventures onto roadways.

-Since 2016, the Ohio State Highway Patrol reported 100,672 deer-related crashes on the state's roadways, and nearly half of those happened during the late fall and early winter.
+Since 2016, the Ohio State Highway Patrol reported more than 100,000 deer-related crashes on Buckeye State roadways, and nearly half of those happened during the late fall and early winter.

 Experts say the decrease in the amount of daylight North America sees as it heads towards the winter solstice helps drive when the animal's mating season occurs.